Home

 Overview

-The SAFE submarine cable is an intercontinental cable spanning 13,500 kilometers.
-It was ready for service in 2002 and connects a consortium of six companies: AT&T, Angola Telecom, BICS, Camtel, China Telecom, and Chunghwa Telecom.
+The SAFE (South Africa Far East) submarine cable is a major intercontinental telecommunications system spanning 13,500 kilometers.
+It was officially ready for service in 2002 and serves as a critical link connecting Africa, Asia, and island nations in the Indian Ocean.
+The cable is owned and operated by a consortium of six entities: AT&T, Angola Telecom, BICS, Camtel, China Telecom, and Chunghwa Telecom.
+SAFE plays a vital role in supporting international voice, data, and internet traffic across its route, enhancing connectivity between its landing points and beyond.

 Route and Landings